IPdotSetAF/ESPAsyncHTTPUpdateServer/README.md

 > [!IMPORTANT]
 > By default styling is disabled in order to save ~350 bytes of flash memory.
 >
-> you can enable THE styling by adding the `-DESPASYNCHTTPUPDATESERVER_PRETTY` Build Flag to your environment.
+> you can enable the styling by adding the `-DESPASYNCHTTPUPDATESERVER_PRETTY` Build Flag to your environment.

 ### Selecting FileSystem
 > [!IMPORTANT]